yohda/Yohda-OS/archtecture/x86/p16/README.md

 > 1. Enable A20
 > 2. Set-up the Protected mode GDT
-> 3. Read the Kernel image from disk drive to load it into memory.
+> 3. Read the Kernel image from disk drive to memory.

 So, 4 sectors are enough to fullfill above jobs.